HPCNow/hpcnow-labs/user-training/10-mpi-runtime-tuning.md

 ### Collective algorithms
 The environment variable ```I_MPI_ADJUST_<opname>``` allows to change the algorithm for the specific collective operation.

-Based on the trace analysis, explore what benefits could provide those algorithms in the most rellevant collective operation.
+Based on the trace analysis, explore what benefits could provide those algorithms in the most relevant collective operation.
 More information in the Intel MPI manual.
 Example for ALLREDUCE: ```I_MPI_ADJUST_ALLREDUCE``` value controls MPI_Allreduce algorithm for Intel MPI 5.
 * Recursive doubling algorithm